 NEW ENGLAND EXCLUSIVE

-Emerging young Portland, Oregon-based performance artist Anthony Hudson reckons with his own Native American heritage through a hilariously pointed sendup of stereotypes in an autobiographical solo show.
-Incorporating video and dance, and invoking his queer drag clown persona, “Carla Rossi,” he draws from a songbook stretching from Disney’s Pocahontas to Cher’s Half-Breed—to the infamous blond, blue-eyed Indian “princess” Tiger Lily in the 1960 film Peter Pan.
+Emerging young Portland, Oregon-based performance artist Anthony Hudson reckons with their own Native American heritage through a hilariously pointed sendup of stereotypes in an autobiographical solo show.
+Incorporating video and dance, and invoking their queer drag clown persona, “Carla Rossi,” they draw from a songbook stretching from Disney’s Pocahontas to Cher’s Half-Breed—to the infamous blond, blue-eyed Indian “princess” Tiger Lily in the 1960 film Peter Pan.

 A Portland, Ore.-based performance artist mingles drag, Disney and pointed commentary about ethnic stereotypes in thier hilarious, irreverent show, Looking for Tiger Lily, at the Warner Bentley Theater of the Hopkins Center for the Arts at Dartmouth College, on Thursday, April 19, 7 and 9:30 pm.

 Click on thumbnail to download full-size image

 Anthony Hudson in Looking for Tiger Lily.
 All photos by Gia Goodrich.